PAJEAN/uncertaintyDetection/README.md

 Binomial_law.py uses pattern_cue_pos.py to build files lemms, bigrams, trigrams and PoS patterns with their p(w) value.

-Then, MUD.py allows to build features matrice, executes the SVM method and print precision, recall and F-mesure in case of evaluation mode.
+Then, MUD.py allows to build features matrice, executes the SVM method and print precision, recall and F-measure in case of evaluation mode.

 #### Run ####
 Run MUD.py with at least one option: